Holiday rentals in Hayle

 Beautiful Mousehole Apartment

-CarlaRating, 5 stars1 week ago
+CarlaRating, 5 stars3 weeks ago

 Absolutely fabulous location and host.
 The views were outstanding from living room/balcony.
 Lis was always on hand for guidance and recommendations.
 Lots of fabulous walking and amazing restaurants.